 It is recommended that Dunwoody Senior Baseball be relocated to Brook Run Park.
 The redevelopment option contained in this plan is based on this relocation.
 With space currently used by baseball available for redevelopment, the upper field is proposed to be developed with neighborhood park facilities including a restroom, rental pavilion, a terraced lawn and a playground.
 These elements would be connected with a sidewalk system.
+A heavy vegetative buffer should be established along the southern property line.
 The lower field would be redeveloped as the site for Dunwoody Nature Center.
 There is adequate space to build a new nature center building and a parking lot for 60 cars.